BonsaiDen/JavaScript-Garden/doc/semicolon.md

         foo: function() {}
     };

-Instead it produces the above, which simply is a silent error
+Instead it produces the above, that is simply a silent error

 ### In conclusion